Bhaskers-Blu-Org2/MCW-Optimized-architecture/Whiteboard design session/WDS trainer guide - Optimized architecture.md

 database requires about 400 DTUs.
 I am really not sure what a DTU is, but I know Azure SQL Databases use that for billing."

 ### Customer needs

-1. Design a two-phase approach to the process of migrating Azure resources towards the goal of optimized spending.
+1. Design a two-phase approach to the process of migrating Azure resources towards the goal of optimized spending

-2. Fix the SQL Server database hosting to be more robust, reliable, and enterprise-grade.
+2. Fix the SQL Server database hosting to be more robust, reliable, and enterprise-grade

-3. Automatic scaling needs to be implemented to reduce the manual process involved.
+3. Automatic scaling needs to be implemented to reduce the manual process involved

-4. Identify the appropriate method to use for scaling out the different application tiers to meet increases in load.
+4. Identify the appropriate method to use for scaling out the different application tiers to meet increases in load

-5. Identify the appropriate VM sizes for each application tier.
+5. Identify the appropriate VM sizes for each application tier

-6. Validate the appropriate Azure Regions are used for hosting and create a plan to migrate any necessary resources to a different region.
+6. Validate the appropriate Azure Regions are used for hosting and create a plan to migrate any necessary resources to a different region

-7. Identify the PaaS services to use, and the App Service Plans, and create a migration plan.
+7. Identify the PaaS services to use, and the App Service Plans, and create a migration plan

-8. Identify a strategy to reduce server maintenance as the system is scaled out to meet increased load.
+8. Identify a strategy to reduce server maintenance as the system is scaled out to meet increased load

-9. The migration steps should not require any changes to application code.
+9. The migration steps should not require any changes to application code

 ### Customer objections